Fusion1013/AvasarVault/Languages/The Taundorian Languages/New Taundorian.md

 - Turochan Kingdom
 ---
 # Overview
-One of the [[The Taundorian Languages]], mainly spoken by the inhabitants of the Turochan Kingdom.
+One of the [[The Taundorian Languages]], mainly spoken by the inhabitants of the [[Turochan Kingdom Overview|Turochan Kingdom]].
 It evolved from and is very similar to [[Taundorian]], though It has some notable differences to  that make it into its own distinct language.
 Follows the same grammatical structure as [[Taundorian]].